ckm007/documentation/docs/deploymentnew/esignet-deploy.md

 # eSignet and Dependencies Deployment in Kubernetes cluster
 ## Overview

-eSignet and its dependent services are deployed as microservices within a Kubernetes (K8s) cluster.
-This architecture leverages [Wireguard](https://www.wireguard.com/) for establishing a secure, trusted network extension to access the observation plane and privately accessible backend services.

-Nginx is utilized by eSignet for the following purposes:

-  * SSL termination: Handles SSL/TLS encryption and decryption to secure client-server communication.
-  * Reverse Proxy: Acts as an intermediary to forward client requests to backend servers
-  * CDN/Cache management: Optimizes content delivery and improves response times by caching resources.
-  * Loadbalancing: Distributes incoming traffic across multiple servers to ensure high availability and performance.

-The Kubernetes cluster is created and managed using [Rancher](https://rancher.com/docs/rancher/v1.3/en/kubernetes/#rancher-ui) and [rke](https://www.rancher.com/products/rke) tools.

-In the reference implementation (ref-impl) of the eSignet deployment, two Kubernetes clusters are required to ensure optimal security and scalability:

-## 1. One K8 cluster for observation plane:

-This cluster is part of the observation plane, facilitating administrative tasks.
-It is intentionally kept independent of the primary cluster for enhanced security and clear segregation of roles and responsibilities.

-### Key Characteristics:

-* Isolation: Designed to remain internal and inaccessible to the external world as a best practice.
-* Administrative Services: This cluster hosts critical services required for cluster management and monitoring.

-### Components in the Observation Plane Cluster:

-* Rancher: Used to manage the eSignet cluster.
-* Keycloak: Provides user access management for the cluster.
-* Monitoring: Log and network monitoring should be configured to ensure visibility and security.
-* Container Registry (if applicable): An internal container registry can be hosted here for managing container images.

-## 2. One K8 cluster for eSignet and its dependent services deployment:

-This cluster runs all the eSignet and its dependent components and certain third party components to secure the cluster, API’s and data.

-### Key Features:

-* Comprehensive Deployment: All eSignet-related services and pre-requisites are deployed in this cluster.
-* Cluster Security: Includes tools and configurations to secure the cluster environment.

-### Components in the eSignet Cluster:

-1. Cluster Configuration Tools:

-* Istio (Service Mesh)
-* NFS CSI (Container Storage Interface)
-* Monitoring and Logging tools (e.g., Prometheus, Grafana, Fluentd).

-2. eSignet Pre-Requisite Services: Services required for the initial setup and functioning of eSignet.
-3. eSignet and Dependent Services: Core eSignet microservices and their dependencies.
+* This guide provides comprehensive instructions for eSignet deployment.
+* eSignet operates as a collection of microservices hosted within Kubernetes clusters to ensure scalability, modularity, and high availability.
+* The deployment process includes the following key components and configurations:
+  * [Wireguard](https://www.wireguard.com/) is used as a trust network extension to access the admin, control, and observation pane along with on-field registration client connectivity to backend server.
+  * eSignet uses [Nginx](https://www.nginx.com/) server for:
+    * SSL termination
+    * Reverse Proxy
+    * CDN/Cache management
+    * Loadbalancing
+  * Kubernetes (K8s) cluster creation, configuration and administration of same.
+    * K8 cluster is created using the [Rancher](https://rancher.com/docs/rancher/v1.3/en/kubernetes/#rancher-ui) and [rke](https://www.rancher.com/products/rke) tools.
+    * K8 cluster essentially used in ref-impl architecture:
+      * Observation K8 cluster
+      * eSignet application K8 cluster
+    * Setting up ingress for exposing application services outside K8 cluster.
+    * Setting up storage class used as persistence in the K8 cluster.
+    * Setting up Logging system to continously scrape logs out of all the pods as per need.
+    * Setting up Monitoring to continously monitor logs and multiple graphs to be able to manage application and cluster better.
+    * Setting alerting to make sure users are identified about crucial events as and when needed.
+  * **Observation K8** cluster contains:
+    * Rancher Ui : application used to create manage k8 cluster.
+This is needed once for an organisation as it can manage multiple dev, qa and prod k8 cluster easily.
+    * Kecloak : IAM tool used for defining RBAC policies for allowing access to Rancher.
+  * **eSignet cluster** : This cluster runs all the eSignet components and certain third party components to secure the cluster, API’s and data.
+    * eSignet Pre-requisites: are set of services required to deploy Multiple eSignet modules:
+      * eSignet-prerequisites : Servicess required for `esignet-service` and `oidc-ui` deployment.
+      * eSignet-mock-prerequisites : Servicess required for `mock-relying-party` and `mock-relying-party-ui` deployment.
+      * eSignet-signup : Services required for `esignet-signup-service` and `esignet-signup-ui` deployment.
+    * eSignet Services deployment :
+      * `esignet-service` and `oidc-ui` deployment.
+      * Onboarding MISP partner for eSignet service.
+      * `mock-relying-party-service` and `mock-relying-party-ui` deployment.
+      * Onboarding `mock-relying-party`.
+      * `esignet-signup-service` and `esignet-signup-ui` deployment.
+      * Onboarding MISP partner for `esignet-signup-partner`.
 ## Architecture [TODO]
 Architecture Diagram to be updated.

 ## Deployment Repos
 * [k8s-infra](https://github.com/mosip/k8s-infra/tree/v1.2.0.1) : contains the scripts to install and configure Kubernetes cluster with required monitoring, logging and alerting tools.